Fetal Alcohol Syndrome Symptoms, Causes and Treatment

 It’s incredibly important to be open and honest with the doctor about any and all alcohol consumption during pregnancy because early diagnosis of Fetal Alcohol Spectrum Disorders can improve a child’s ability to function in day-to-day life.

-Post-birth, doctors can watch for any symptoms of fetal alcohol syndrome by monitoring a child’s physical appearance, as well as physical growth, brain growth, and overall development.
+Post-birth, doctors can watch for any symptoms of FAS by monitoring a child’s physical appearance, as well as physical growth, brain growth, and overall development.

 If a pediatrician suspects symptoms of FAS may be present, he or she may refer the mother and baby to a neurologist or developmental specialist to further evaluate the child’s cognitive, learning, and language abilities, as well as social or behavioral issues.